tucs7/MOQA/README.md

 # Usage

-* For the latent space construction for own set of sequences run
+* For the latent space construction for the own set of sequences run

 ```
 python train.py experiment_configs/binary.json